Sophia's Spring is an eco-feminist community of the Uniting Church

 and hold sacred the earth and all creation.

-Everyone is welcome, hospitality is offered and all can explore their ideas and questions about faith and spirituality.
+Everyone is welcome, hospitality is offered to all and all can explore their ideas and questions about faith and spirituality.

 We celebrate friendship, relationship and social commitment.